 How To Set Up And Use WordPress Permalinks

 Learn how to set up permalinks in WordPress for improved content navigation and better search engine optimization …

-Wouldn’t it be great if after publishing a new post on your WordPress website, the following took place … just from your web address:
+Wouldn’t it be great if after publishing a new post on your WordPress website, the following took place … all from your web address:

-• Potential site visitors could glean what the page is about,
+• Potential visitors to your site could easily tell what the post is about,

-• Search engines would discover your posts faster,
+• Search engines would discover your pages faster,

-• Every content item you create on your website or blog would have its own unique identifier, making things easier to manage.
+• Every single piece of content created on your website would have a unique ID, making things easier to manage.

+How To Set Up And Use WordPress Permalinks